SakethReddy1111/Apollo-247/README.md

 <h3>what is this for ? </h3>

 <p>Apollo 24|7 is an integrated platform that stores all health records being generated physically or digitally across the Apollo ecosystem for each consumer on the app.
-Your past consultations, doctor's note, your offline store purchase bills – all will be automatically available on the app.</p>
+Your past consultation, doctor's note, your offline store purchase bills – all will be automatically available on the app.</p>

 <h3>Description</h3>